-If you live in New South Wales, but you’re signing Queensland mortgage documents, can you sign them in front of a justice of the peace?
+If you live in New South Wales, but you’re signing Queensland mortgage documents, can you sign them in front of a pharmacist?

-Why won’t a JP witness your Queensland mortgage documents?
+Why won’t they witness your Queensland mortgage documents?

 Section 162 provides that:

-Not only does a JP need to be aware of their obligations under this section (and the requirements of the land title practice manual), but they must also be able to fulfil them too.
+Not only does a qualified witness need to be aware of their obligations under this section (and the requirements of the land title practice manual), but they must also be able to fulfil them too.

-If a justice of the peace is unable or unwilling to satisfy the additional requirements imposed by s162 of the Land Titles Act 1994, then they shouldn’t witness Queensland mortgage documents.
+If a witness is unable or unwilling to satisfy the additional requirements imposed by s162 of the Land Titles Act 1994, then they shouldn’t witness Queensland mortgage documents.

-Why will a JP refer you to us to witness your Queensland mortgage documents?
+Why will a pharmacist refer you to us to witness your Queensland mortgage documents?